TIMMYG Studios

 Creating Custom Layouts

-1. Copy existing layout folder from client/radios/
+1. Copy an existing layout folder from client/radios/

-2. Rename to your custom name
+2. Rename the folder to your custom layout name

 3. Replace assets:

-• radio.png - Main radio image
+• radio.png — main radio image

-• icons/ folder - Button icons
+• icons/ — button icons

-• Update config.json with positioning
+4. Update config.json with button/display positioning

 Developer Tools